kumahq/kuma/docs/madr/decisions/030-extended-global-insights.md

 - `dataplanes` are present in `MeshInsight.Dataplanes` we only need to aggregate them to get the overall count.
 - `zones` info can be extracted and aggregated from `ZoneInsight`
 - `policies` are present in `MeshInsight.Policies` we just need to aggregate them to get the overall count.

+#### Global Insight as a resource

+Right now Global Insight is not one of the Kuma resources it is computed on the fly after calling `/global-insights` endpoint.
+Global Resource should be treated as any other resource in Kuma, and stored in control plane storage.
+Thanks to this we would be able to compute them on a constant basis and cache the result.